 It’s honestly quite simple.
 Here are the required connections:

 - Negative (Common to vehicle and house battery)

-- Temperature sensor (To house battery negative post.
-Optional, but recommended.
+- Optional Temperature Sensor (Recommended for lead acid batteries (AGM), but not for Lithium.
+Connects to house battery negative post.
 This is to correct the voltage according to temperature change)

 Here are the factory options for the Sterling BB1260 Charger:

 - (Mode 2 is identical to mode 1, except it needs a live signal on the ignition feed input in order to charge)